 Documentation serves as the foundation that legitimizes a student's request for appropriate accommodations.
 Documentation for eligibility should be current, preferably within the last three years (the age of acceptable documentation is dependent upon the disabling condition, the current status of the student, and the student's request for accommodations).
 The following guidelines are provided to assist the service provider in collaborating with each student to determine appropriate accommodations.

 Recommended documentation includes:

-- A specific diagnosis of ADD/ADHD based on the DSM-IV diagnostic criteria.
+- A specific diagnosis of ADD/ADHD based on the DSM-IV or DSM-V diagnostic criteria.
 In clear, direct language, the report must identify the substantial limitation of a major life activity presented by the ADD/ADHD;

 - A summary of assessment procedures and evaluation instruments used to make the diagnosis;